 A time line of significant historic events

 1886: Post office opened - first postmaster is Daniel Jay - part of

 the family that the town was named after.

-1907: Stamford and Northwestern Railroad comes
+1907: Stamford and Northwestern Railroad comes nearby and town moves

-1908: The first newspaper - The Jayton
+1908: The first newspaper - The Jayton Herald is published.

 1910: Jayton is incorporated

 Fires destroyed many businesses in Jayton until waterlines and hydrants

 loses court fight for county seat status - and Jayton becomes county

 1957: Jayton builds their own courthouse.

-Old Photos & Memories
+& Old Photos

 Flat in Jayton, Texas

 by Mary Mathias

 "I will always treasure the years I lived where we had a sand storm

 night to help people they didn’t know." more

 Jayton, Texas in 1914

 and people who lived on farms gathered on the square each Saturday

 afternoon to visit and listen to the band.

 This picture was in my mother's box of keepsake pictures and the date

 camera using a high resolution and we were able to zoom in and read

 the signs on the buildings.
 You may be able to read "Bryant-Link Co."

 middle of the picture, the sign says "Corner Drug Store."
 Over on

 the left hand side there is a sign that reads "Glen Hancock".
+Underneath

 it says "Furniture" and underneath "Furniture" it says "Undertaker."

 My husband and I knew Glen Hancock in later years when we were growing

 up in Jayton. - Patricia Hamilton, Jayton, Texas (Yes, we are still

 living in Jayton.
 We were both born here.)
 May 09, 2006

 The Coffee Pot Cafe

 My husband and I remember the Coffee Pot Cafe from our childhood days

 and it was a treat to eat one of the good hamburgers there.
 As you

 can see by the photo, it looked exactly like a coffee pot.
 This cafe

 and I am 70 so we have some very good memories of those days in Jayton.

-Sincerely, Patricia Hamilton, Jayton, Texas, May 09,
+Sincerely, Patricia Hamilton, Jayton, Texas, May 09, 2006